tushark-bootcamp/a6-weather-dashboard/README.md

 # a6-weather-dashboard
-Weather dashboard app for forecast weekly weather
+Weather dashboard app to forecast weekly weather

 This app can be used to search for a city to get today's weather including the UV Index and a forecast for 5 days.